 - Cross-selling of additional banking products.

-So, the key question left for every reader is to consider which lender is better for me when it comes to lending?
-Ultimately, the decision comes down to you and your individual financial circumstances.
-It also depends on what type of loan you are taking out.
-From mortgages through to personal loans.
+So, which lender is better for?
+Ultimately, the decision comes down to the borrower and their individual financial circumstances.
+It also depends on what type of loan is required and the security options.

 The loan process is quite similar between private lenders and banks however the key difference is the turnaround period.